AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

   </tr>
   <tr>
    <td><strong>Customize list display</strong> </td>
-   <td> <p>Customize the look and feel of a list, column arrangement, sorting order of items, or number of items that display.</p> <p>Note: Changes you make to the number of items to display on a page are reverted when you log out of Workfront or close your browser.
+   <td> <p>Customize the look and feel of a list, column arrangement, sorting order of items, or number of items that display.</p> <p>Note: Changes you make to the number of items to display on a page are reverted when you log out of [!DNL Workfront] or close your browser.
 Changes might also be reverted after a period of 8 hours.</p> <p>For more information, see <a href="../../../workfront-basics/navigate-workfront/use-lists/modify-list-display.md" class="MCXref xref">Modify how a list displays</a>.</p> </td>
   </tr>
   <tr>
    <td><strong>Quick filter</strong> </td>